 If your sewing machine is starting to make strange noises or isn’t running as smoothly as it used to, it might be time to lubricate it.
 Lubricating your sewing machine regularly can help keep it in good condition, avoid jamming and prevent costly repairs down the road.

 To lubricate your sewing machine, you’ll need to purchase a sewing machine oil specifically designed for the purpose.
 You can find this type of oil at most craft stores or online.
-Once you have the oil, simply apply a few drops to all of the moving parts on your machine.
+Once you have the oil, apply a few drops to your machine’s moving parts.
 Be sure to wipe away any excess oil with a clean cloth before using your machine again.

-With just a little bit of care, you can keep your sewing machine running like new for years to come.
+With just a little care, you can keep your sewing machine running like new for years to come.

 Why does my sewing machine keep looping underneath?